 Further, financial assets carried at amortised cost are subsequently measured at amortised cost using the effective interest method.
 The amortised cost is reduced by impairment losses.
-Income from loans and advances, foreign exchange gains and losses and impairment are recognised in the statement of income.
-Any gain or loss on derecognition is recognised in the statement of income.
+Income from loans and advances, foreign exchange gains and losses and impairment are recognised in the consolidated statement of profit and loss.
+Any gain or loss on derecognition is recognised in the consolidated statement of profit and loss.